fooof-tools/fooof/README.md

 foof_model.model(freqs, psd, freq_range)
 ```

-FOOOF.model() fits the model, plots the original PSD with the associated model of the PSD, and prints out the parameters of the model fit for both background 1/f (offset, slope, curve) and Gaussian parameters (center frequency, amplitude, and bandwidth) for any identified oscillations.
+FOOOF.model() fits the model, plots the original PSD with the associated model of the PSD, and prints out the parameters of the model fit for both background 1/f (offset, knee, exponent) and Gaussian parameters (center frequency, amplitude, and bandwidth) for any identified oscillations.

 FOOOF also accepts parameters for fine-tuning the fit.
 For example: